Gallaudet University

 This course provides an introductory overview of the major linguistic structures of American Sign Language.
 Major topics are: phonology, morphology, syntax, language use, and linguistic applications.
 Some comparisons with English and other spoken and signed languages will be examined.

-One elective ASL course from the following: 3 hours
+One elective ASL course from the following: 3 credits

 This course is intended as a cumulative application of theories and methods learned in previous courses.
 Students will, with approval from internship supervisor and cooperating supervisor, select an internship site and responsibilities equivalent to number of credit hours earned.
 The responsibilities may include ASL tutoring, teaching, consulting, modeling, diagnosis, research and/or resource development.
 Students are responsible for reporting and reflecting on weekly responsibilities and attending weekly seminars with other interns.
 The reports and reflections will be integrated in an internship portfolio checked periodically throughout the semester by both the cooperating supervisor and the internship supervisor.